SavNov/Writing/Ares/The Shelf.md

 AIDAN
 Aidan allowed his consciousness to drift.
 Most demigods did this unintentionally, hating doing this, it made them feel unnatural.
 It fought against their natures.
 They called it dreaming.
 But that wasn't what it was.
 That wasn't what happened when your mind left your body and wandered through the world.
 Especially not when you were him.
 Fully mortal, fully divine.
-A giant was feet away from his mortal body, playing a game, seeing who was better.
+A titan was feet away from his mortal body, playing a game, seeing who was better.
 Taunting the demigod that had gone to sleep.
 But he wasn't asleep.
 Those final words weren't the words of a sleeping boy.
 "Okay.
 I'll play."
 He'd said.
 He willed himself to stand in the middle of that forest.
 Hecate was bathing.
 A Greek tragedy that had played out a dozen times before.
 Pig.
 Sheep.
 Goat.
 Deer.
 He stood with his back facing the hut.
 That wasn't the story he'd grown up with, though.
 Noah was drunk, and naked.
 His son knew.
 His son walked into the tent to ask his father a question.
 He'd seens Noah naked, a transgression against the Lord.
 Someone would have to pay.
 So he was following in the wisdom of the other brother.
 Walking backwards, towel in hand, giving her time.
 He knocked with his foot.